Mogontiacum: Military importance

 In the historical analysis of the founding and development of Mogontiacum, there is a broad consensus that the founding of the legionary camp in 13 BCE was both the impetus and the nucleus for the later civilian settlement.
 Celtic settlements of the Late Latène period, which existed in Mainz-Weisenau and Mainz-Bretzenheim, were of no further significance for the development of Mogontiacum and either emerged at the same time as the beginning of the Roman presence or only existed for a short time.

 The military importance of Mogontiacum continued into the first half of the 5th century.
 For over 350 years, it was the base of Roman legions and the starting point for campaigns into Magna Germania until the middle of the 3rd century, and to some extent even into the 4th century.
 For example, Drusus' campaigns, Domitian's Chatti campaign and Severus Alexander's planned campaign against the Alamanni began in Mogontiacum.
-After being proclaimed emperor in Mogontiacum in 235, Maximinus Thrax also led his troops far into Germania as part of the Germanic campaign of 235/236 and fought against Germanic troops there (Harzhorn event).
+After being proclaimed emperor in Mogontiacum in 235, Maximinus Thrax also led his troops far into Germania as part of the 235/236 campaign, which included the Battle at the Harzhorn.

 From the end of the 1st century, Mogontiacum was the administrative and supply centre of the Upper Germanic-Rhaetian Limes.
 After the fall of the Limes, Mogontiacum was an important border town and the site of a Roman legion and seat of the dux Mogontiacensis until the middle of the 4th century.
 The military character of Mogontiacum is also reflected in the lack of town status for the civilian settlement.
 Nevertheless, it developed relatively quickly from the beginning of the 1st century onwards and over the next few centuries clearly took on a metropolitan character in terms of population, trade and services as well as official buildings.